qlicker/qlicker.github.io/guide/professor.md

 9. [Grading Responses](#grading-responses)

 ## Starting Up
-To obtain an account with professor privileges, another professor or administrator must created your account.
-Contact a fellow professor or your system administrator.
+To obtain an account with professor privileges, another professor with promoting privileges or and administrator must promote your account.

 ### Giving others access to a professor account
-Access the account promotion menu from the top right of the nav bar.
+Some professors can promote other accounts to professor (administrators can give this right to a professor acccount).
+If your account can promote others to professor, access the account promotion menu from the top right of the nav bar.

 ![Promote account](/images/prof/promote_1.png)